Juke2H/lorawan-app/README.md

 If there are no datapoints in the database, you need to receive them from a network server, or create them yourself:

-The example JSON in backend/exampleData is slightly modified from ChirpStack's documentation (https://www.chirpstack.io/docs/chirpstack/integrations/events.html) to include sensor data and timestamps.
+[The example JSON](backend/exampleData/) is slightly modified from ChirpStack's documentation (https://www.chirpstack.io/docs/chirpstack/integrations/events.html) to include sensor data and timestamps.

 ## Things to do

 - Individual components for each sensor.
 - Transform NodeInfo into a component that houses sensor components.
-- Modify backend to include The Things Network messages into the database.
+- Modify backend to accept The Things Network messages into the database.
 - Limit people counter data to one per hour.

 # README still in-progress